-The installed sensors are providing satisfactory data, which is collected by suitable dataloggers and transmitted wirelessly to a local data centre and from there to the main data control room.
-The real time is available to all stakeholders 24×7, for quick evaluation and interpretation.
+The installed sensors provide satisfactory data, which is collected by suitable data loggers and transmitted wirelessly to a local data center and from there to the main data control room.
+The real-time is available to all stakeholders 24×7, for quick evaluation and interpretation.
 The database system provides instant alarms via SMS and emails for values crossing pre-set alert values.

 TNWRD Pollachi DRIP Project

-Installation of uplift sensor in dam gallery of Aamravathy dam
+Installation of an uplift sensor in the dam gallery of Aamravathy dam

 Installation of automatic water level recorder at Perunchani Dam

-The project included Supply, Installation, Testing, Commissioning, Training, and Maintenance of Real Time Structural Health Monitoring Instrument System in 17 DRIP Dams of Water Resources Department in the state of Tamil Nadu.
+The project included the Supply, Installation, Testing, Commissioning, Training, and Maintenance of Real-Time Structural Health Monitoring Instrument System in 17 DRIP Dams of the Water Resources Department in the state of Tamil Nadu.

 The dams included in his project are:

-The monitoring system includes geitechnical sensors, dataloggers, wireless data transmission, real time data monitoring software.
+The monitoring system includes geotechnical sensors, dataloggers, wireless data transmission, and real-time data monitoring software.
 The system is capable of

-Instrumentation used includes geotechnical sensors like automatic weather station, automatic water level sensor, uplift pressure sensors, joint meters, piezometers, seepage monitoring device; geodetic settlement plates, and survey markers with the automatic total station; GNSS; seismographs, accelerographs, etc.
+Instrumentation used includes geotechnical sensors like automatic weather stations, automatic water level sensors, uplift pressure sensors, joint meters, piezometers, seepage monitoring devices; geodetic settlement plates, and survey markers with the automatic total station; GNSS; seismographs, accelerographs, etc.

 The project includes the development of Management Information Systems (MIS) and other programs to capture and analyze data for long-term planning and guiding of dam operations; support to the further development within CWC of the Dam Health and Rehabilitation Monitoring Application (DHARMA) program that will allow a systematic presentation and interpretation of data for effective monitoring of the health of dams;

-The 24 dams included in the project are:s
+The 24 dams included in the project are: